Dunkl Operators for Arbitrary Finite Groups: Introduction

 \section{Introduction}

-\parskip=1.5pt plus2pt minus1pt
+\parskip=2pt plus3pt minus1pt

 In our previous article \cite{DS} we showed how one can view the Dunkl differential-difference operators as covariant derivatives in a specific quantum principal bundle endowed with a specific quantum connection, whose (quantum!) curvature turns out to be zero.
 The zero curvature then implies that the Dunkl operators associated to a Dunkl connection commute among themselves.
 While this commutativity result dates back to Dunkl's original paper \cite{dunkl-1989} on this topic, the viewpoint established in~\cite{DS} and continued here gives that result a geometric meaning.

-This opened up a bridge between theories that had been previously studied independently.
-On one side of this bridge is the non-commutative (or quantum) geometry of quantum principal bundles and their quantum connections.
-On the other side is the harmonic analysis which originally motivated and then continued to grow out of the Dunkl operators (see \cite{dunkl-1989} and \cite{rosler}), but also their applications in probability, Segal-Bargmann analysis and other areas of mathematical physics such as Sutherland-Calogero-Moser models.
-(See \cite{etingof}, \cite{rosler-voit}, \cite{sontz-heat} and references therein.)

 The Dunkl operators are associated to a finite Coxeter group which acts on a finite dimensional Euclidean space as orthogonal transformations.

 But the general procedure used in \cite{DS} need not be restricted to Coxeter groups.
 Rather the theory can be developed, as we show here, in much the same detail on the side of non-commutative geometry for arbitrary finite groups acting freely on a $C^\infty$ manifold which satisfies certain additional properties.
+This is the main topic of this paper, even though certain secondary topics, most especially cyclic structures as discussed later, will be necessary for our presentation.

-One can always cross the bridge back to the side of analysis in order to define and study corresponding structures in harmonic analysis (such as a new generalization of the Fourier, or Dunkl, transform) and in mathematical physics, though this is more straightforward in the case of curvature zero.
+This paper and \cite{DS} have opened up a bridge between theories that had been previously studied independently.
+On one side of this bridge there is the non-commutative (or quantum) geometry of quantum principal bundles and their quantum connections.
+On the other side there is the harmonic analysis which originally motivated and then continued to grow out of the Dunkl operators (see \cite{dunkl-1989} and \cite{rosler}), but also their applications in probability, Segal-Bargmann analysis and other areas of mathematical physics such as Sutherland-Calogero-Moser models.
+(See \cite{etingof}, \cite{rosler-voit}, \cite{sontz-heat} and references therein.)
+One can always cross the bridge back to other side of analysis in order to define and study the corresponding structures in harmonic analysis (such as a new generalization of the Fourier, or Dunkl, transform) and in mathematical physics, though this is more straightforward in the case of curvature zero.
+However, we leave these interesting and important topics for consideration in our future investigations.